Skip to content

 Create a "prototype inspection plan" that lists only the 5–10 critical dimensions you will actually measure.
 Share this with the shop alongside your drawing.
 It focuses their QC effort on what matters and avoids over-inspecting features that do not affect prototype performance.
 For more on tolerance specification, see our DFM guidelines.

-MakerStage offers CNC prototyping with free DFM review on every order.
-Upload your STEP file and 2D drawing to get a quote with engineer-reviewed DFM feedback — typically within hours.
-We will flag tolerance conflicts, suggest material substitutions for cost savings, and confirm lead time before you commit.
+MakerStage offers CNC prototyping with DFM available after order confirmation.
+Upload your STEP file and 2D drawing to get an engineer-reviewed quotetypically within one business day.
+After order confirmation, we can flag tolerance conflicts, suggest material substitutions for cost savings, and confirm lead time before production.

 Section 5 of 6